 - Use appropriate lesson pace

-During the Level 2 Assessed Training portion of he course, candidates are evaluated on-snow on both their skiing and teaching skills.
-The evaluation is conducted on an on-going basis as candidates continue to be trained in this 2 day course.
+During the Level 2 Exam portion of the course, candidates are evaluated on-snow on both their skiing and teaching skills.
 Candidates must pass both skiing and teaching aspects to be certified Level 2.

 For more information, have a look at this candidate guide from the CSIA.